pytroll/pytroll/web/source/index.rst

 .. |figtxt| replace::

-   A pytroll developers workshop was held at the Finish Meteorological Institute (FMI) in Helsinki between November 28th and December 2nd, 2016.
+   A pytroll developers workshop was held at the Finnish Meteorological Institute (FMI) in Helsinki between November 28th and December 2nd, 2016.
 We were 14 developers from various National Meteorological Institutes and companies around Europe.